Mc-Zen/quill/quill.typ

 ///        outgoing wire will be drawn all through the gate (`box: false`) or not).
 /// - label (content): Optional label on the vertical wire.
 /// - wire-count (integer): Wire count for control wires.
+/// - inputs (none, array): You can put labels inside the gate to label the input wires with
+///        this argument.
+It accepts a list of labels, each of which has to be a dictionary
+///        with the keys `qubit` (denoting the qubit to label, starting at 0) and `content`
+///        (containing the label content).
+Optionally, providing a value for the key `n` allows
+///        for labelling multiple qubits spanning over `n` wires.
+These are then grouped by a
+///        brace.
+/// - outputs (none, array): Same as `inputs` but for gate outputs.
 /// - extent (auto, length): How much to extent the gate beyond the first and
 ///        last wire, default is to make it align with an X gate (so [size of x gate] / 2).
 /// - size-all-wires (none, boolean): A single-qubit gate affects the height of the row